Bhuvan07-11/Demo_Portfolio/README.md

 JavaScript: For adding interactivity, such as the confirmation dialog and dynamically adding recommendations.

-How to Use
+How to Use:
 Clone the repository to your local machine.
 Navigate to the project directory.
 Open the index.html file in your preferred web browser to view the portfolio.

-Project Structure
+Project Structure:
 index.html: The main HTML file containing the structure of the portfolio.

 styles.css: The CSS file containing the styles for the portfolio.